lintool/art-science-empirical-cs-2023f/paper-presentation.md

 + Contributions
 + Impact

-And finally, address the question: "What does this mean for me?"
+And finally, address the question: "What does this mean for **me**?"
-Does the paper offer any operationalizable advice for __my__ career development?
+Does the paper offer any operationalizable advice for **my** career development?

 I would advise talking about the above points for around 8 minutes, leaving 2 minutes for questions and a quick discussion.
 Your presentation slides **must** be accessible via a URL, which I will collect prior to the class session.